davidongora/50-DAYS-0F-PYTHON/README.md

 2. If a word starts with anything other than a vowel, move the first letter to the end and add ‘ay’ to the end.
 For example, ‘day’ will become ‘ayday’.
 Your code should return: iyay ovelay ythonpay

+Day 41: Only Words with Vowels
+Create a function called words_with_vowels, this function takes a string of words and returns a list of only words that have vowels in them.
+For example, ‘You have no rhythm’ should return [‘You’,’have’, ‘no’].